DLR-VF/UrMoAC/docs/mkdocs/InputDataFormats.md

 ## Speed Time Lines

-The average travel time when riding a vehicle depends on the current situation on the roads.
+The average travel time when driving a vehicle depends on the current situation on the roads.
 Thereby, it is not sufficient to use the maximum allowed velocity.
 Instead, one should as well define speed time lines.
 Each entry in the according dataset defines the speed of a single road for a defined time span.
 Each entry has the following fields:

 * edge ID: The ID of the edge as given in the network description
 * begin time: The begin of the time span in seconds